daenney/daenney.github.io/_posts/2018-10-27-ldap-server-setup.md

 not everyone is comfortable handing out the source of identity to a third party (and I would urge you to carefully think through that).
-There are also some limitations that apply to hosted services like limited or no support for custom schema's (user defined object classes and attributes).
+There are also some limitations that apply to hosted services like limited or no support for custom schemas (user defined object classes and attributes).

 To that end this guide will cover setting up OpenLDAP.
 This can help you bootstrap an OpenLDAP environment or let you spin up a local one in order to develop a service against it.

-One important thing to note, this guide will setup OpenLDAP with Online Configuration, also known as "olc" (because all the attribute names related to it are prefixed with `olc`).
+One important thing to note, this guide will setup OpenLDAP with online/dynamic configuration, also known as "olc" (because all the attribute names related to it are prefixed with `olc`).
 This means that the configuration of the OpenLDAP server is stored inside the directory service itself, as object classes with attributes and that you'll need to modify those.
 The reason